Explicit Interval Estimates for Prime Numbers: Abstract

 \section{Abstract}

 Using a smoothing function and recent knowledge on the zeros of the Riemann zeta-function, we compute pairs of $(\Delta,x_0)$ such that for all $x \geq x_0$ there exists at least one prime in the interval $(x(1-\Delta^{-1}),x]$.
+This arXiv version has been updated with corrections to the paper \cite{CH_L_22}.